Orange-OpenSource/diafuzzer/README.md

 #### Device-Watchdog handling

 Diameter mandates the use of Device-Watchdog Request and Answer to verify connection states.
-These messages will be used after connection establishment, but they may appear during scenario, at random.
+These messages will be used after connection establishment, but they may appear during scenario, at random places.

 A thin layer will shield user scenario from received Device-Watchdog Request, and will automatically send Device-Watchdog Answer.